Princeton undergrads: We’re looking for summer research assistants!

 No one can play a symphony, build a city, or carry a couch down a flight of stairs entirely on their own.
 How do humans combine their limited knowledge and resources into something greater than the sum of its parts?
 Our lab studies the cognitive capacities and community dynamics that make human collaboration possible.
-Our work combines behavioral studies of children and adults, Bayesian cognitive models, fMRI, and analyses of large datasets.
+Our work combines online and in-person behavioral studies with children and adults, Bayesian cognitive models, fMRI, and analyses of large datasets.

 Research Themes